On moments of integrals with respect to Markov additive processes and of Markov modulated generalized Ornstein-Uhlenbeck processes: Moments of (integrals with respect to) MAPs

 In \cite[Thm.
 34]{DEREICH+DOERING+KYPRIANOU_RealselfsimilarprocessesStartedfromOrigin2017} conditions for the existence of the mean of the additive component of a MAP are collected.
-The following lemma generalizes parts of these results to general $\kappa$'th moments, $\kappa\geq 1$.
-For the proof we recall that by Jensen's inequality for any non-negative numbers $a_1,\ldots, a_n$ and $\kappa\geq 1$, we have
+The following lemma generalizes parts of these results to general $\kappa$'th moments, $\kappa\geq 1$. \anita Its proof is postponed to Section \ref{Sproofs}. \normal